Why are reservoirs so dangerous for swimming?

 Liability

-Let’s start by saying that one of the main reasons you may see warning signs at reservoirs and not other bodies of water is because reservoirs are always the property of someone, usually a governing body like a local county or council.
+Let’s start by saying that one of the main reasons you may see warning signs at reservoirs and not other bodies of water is because reservoirs are always the property of someone, usually a water company or governing body like a local county or council.
 Reservoirs primarily exist to act as a water supply, control flooding or generate power and they are constructed and maintained by the government or a private company who for obvious reasons have a vested interest in you not dying on their property.
 So the alarming signs are partly down to liability issues, whereas a lake in the wilderness may not be managed by anyone, unless it’s somewhere like a National Park.

 Temperature

 The biggest warning that you’ll see is that reservoirs are very cold, even in the height of summer.
-Cheshire Fire and Rescue Services (CFRS) warns that the reservoirs in northwest England rarely get above 50°F (10°C), and while that may be true, it’s not necessarily the case that a reservoir would be any colder than a lake of a similar size and depth, according to the Outdoor Swimming Society (OSS)
+Cheshire Fire and Rescue Services (CFRS) warns that the reservoirs in northwest England rarely get above 50°F (10°C), and while that may be true, it’s not necessarily the case that a reservoir would be any colder than a lake of a similar size and depth, according to the Outdoor Swimming Society (OSS).

 As they explain, warm weather in the summer will heat the top layer of any body of water, below which there will be a much colder layer called the Thermocline.
-Even if the top layer feels warm, if you jump in you can suddenly find yourself surrounded by much colder water which can induce shock, so when entering any body of water, you should do so gradually and have your best camping towel and dry clothes at the ready for when you get out.
-To return to the original point though, yes a reservoir can be cold, but not necessarily more so than any other body of water.
+Even if the top layer feels warm, if you jump in you can suddenly find yourself surrounded by much colder water which can induce cold water shock, so when entering any body of water, you should do so gradually and have your best camping towel and dry clothes at the ready for when you get out.
+Cold water shock can lead to hypothermia, drowning or a heart attack in the worst cases.

 Steep sides